HomeIP-AcademyUtility Model

 All in all, priority claim preserves the rights of the applicants who want to obtain protection for their intellectual property in more than one country.

-This time we will focus closely on one of the IP types - utility model.
-So let’s find out what exactly can be protected as a utility model and how it differs from a utility patent / a patent for an invention.
+Utility models are another important type of IP protection, but what exactly can be protected as a utility model, and how do they differ from a utility patent or a standard patent for an invention?

-The major difference between inventions and utility models is the fact that only two criteria of #patentability (novelty and industrial applicability) are required to register a utility model.
-The inventive step (introduced by us earlier) is not obligatory.
+The major difference between inventions and utility models is the fact that only two criteria of patentability (novelty and industrial applicability) are required to register a utility model.
+The inventive step requirement seen with patent applications is not obligatory for utility models.
 Moreover, utility models do not go through substantive examination in most jurisdictions.
-These two factors make this #IP type a quicker and more affordable option for applicants.
+These two factors make this route of IP protection often a quicker and more affordable option for applicants.

-Unfortunately, the period of validity for utility models is significantly shorter than that for inventions: 10 years from filing date on average.
-This can be satisfactory for products with a rather short commercial life.
+The period of validity for utility models is significantly shorter than that for inventions, comprising an average term of 10 years from the filing date, which could be ideal for products with a relatively short commercial lifespan.

 Utility models are not available in all countries.
-You can find the information on whether or not a specific country offers such an opportunity in our IPGuide
+You can find information on whether specific jurisdictions offer utility model protection in our handy IP-Guide